 Isaacson was born in Chicago and was a member of the 1979 girls state championship basketball team for Skokie’s Niles West High School.
 She graduated from the University of Iowa in 1983 with a BA in Journalism.

-Isaacson lives in Northbrook, Ill., with her husband Rick and their children, Amanda and Alec.
+Isaacson lives in the Chicago area, with her husband Rick.
+They have two children, Amanda and Alec.